 Market Makers – What You Should Know

 ETFs need to have at least one market maker before listing their product.
 This market maker will act as lead and participate in the seed event.
 Being the lead market maker on a product introduces additional risk for the market maker.
 They need to adhere to exchange rules and are required to always offer liquidity and pricing.
 The leading market maker will look for ways to expand the relationship with other services they can offer the issuer.
-Often other market makers will price and provide liquidity shortly after an ETF lists, though if not leading they are not required they consistently price and provide liquidity.
+Often other market makers will price and provide liquidity shortly after an ETF lists, though if the market maker is not acting as lead, they are not required to consistently price and provide liquidity.

-What questions will a market maker ask during an introduction?
+What will a market maker ask about during an introduction?